 Then we are going to point the Tezos client to a Ghostnet testnet node

-This is the testnet, which is a separate network from Tezos, use for testing.
+Ghostnet is a testnet, which is a separate network from the Tezos mainnet, which can be used for testing.

 Export the mnemonic from your wallet (almost every wallet does it, look on settings or read wallet documentation to see how to do it), then import your account locally.
 Type on the terminal